-For example, an executive knows confidential information about an upcoming company earnings report decides to sell of a chunk of his stock in the company.
-That would be considered securities fraud, specifically, insider trading.
+For example, an executive who has access to confidential information about an upcoming company earnings report decides to sell of a chunk of his stock in the company (or advises his friends and family to do so).
+These transactions would be considered securities fraud, specifically, insider trading.

 Another type of securities fraud is when someone seeks investment in a company by knowingly misstating the company's prospects, health or finances.
 By luring an investor to put up money based on false or misleading information, the company and individuals within it commit securities fraud.